PedroRafa26/tone-expo-example-implementation/readme.md

   }
 ```

-There's just  2 more Overrides to implement, one for handle checkPermissions and the other to create the Bridge and send the response to the frontPage
+There's just  2 more Overrides to implement, one to handle permission request and the other to create the Bridge and send the response to the UI
 ``` java
   //This override start the service after permissions request
   @Override